wndk42/Computer-Programming-and-Practice-2025-1/README.md

 >
 > At program startup, three text streams are predefined and need not be opened explicitly ---
 > ... standard output (for writing conventional output), ...

+4.9.6.1 The fprintf function
+>
+> **Description**
+> The fprintf function writes output to the stream pointed to by stream, under control of the string
+> pointed to by format that specifies how subsequent arguments are converted for output.